-17. The challenge for the Authority is to adopt strategies and to seek adequate resources to enable it to strengthen cooperation with States parties, the international scientific community, contractors and relevant international organizations, such as the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (UNESCO), the International Atomic Energy Agency (IAEA) and the International Hydrographic Organization, and collaborative programmes such as the European Union joint programming initiative on healthy and productive seas and oceans (JPI Oceans), to obtain, assess and disseminate quantitative and qualitative data and information in an open and transparent manner.
+17. The challenge for the Authority is to adopt strategies and to seek adequate resources to enable it to strengthen cooperation with States parties, the international scientific community, contractors and relevant international organizations, such as the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the International Hydrographic Organization, and collaborative programmes such as JPI Oceans, to obtain, assess and disseminate quantitative and qualitative data and information in an open and transparent manner.